 3 Barbershop Marketing Tips for Father's Day

-1. Push Father’s Day Gift Cards
+1. Push Father’s Day gift cards

-With that being said, push gift certificates at your barbershop during the days leading up to Father’s Day—they’ll be a big seller.
-With so much potential profit out there for gift certificate sales, it’s imperative you promote gift certificates at your shop.
+With that being said, push gift cards at your barbershop during the days leading up to Father’s Day—they’ll be a big seller.
+With so much potential profit out there for gift card sales, it’s imperative you promote them at your shop.

-2. Create Father’s Day Gift Bundles
+2. Create Father’s Day gift bundles

 Gift bundles give your customers the opportunity to bottle up your services and bring them home.
 Fair pricing and logical grouping are always important when it comes to creating a valuable package; however, presentation is hugely important for a gift-giving occasion such as Father’s Day.

-3. Spread the Word About Father's Day Specials
+3. Spread the word about Father's Day specials